enriquegit/edge-person-detector/README.md

-This work was supported by the SINTEF project "AI on Edge".
+This work was supported by the SINTEF project "AI on Edge" with basic funding through the Research Council of Norway.

 Enrique G., Hui Song, Sagar Sen.